- Privacy Notice

 If you want more detail, here is the information that we may collect about you:

-1.2. transactional information in relation to banking and financial services including from our debit card provider;
+- 1.2. transactional information in relation to banking and financial products and services including from our debit card provider;

 2. HOW DO WE USE YOUR INFORMATION AND WHAT IS THE LAWFUL BASIS?

-In short, we use your information in order to carry out our operation as a bank and provide banking and financial services, to make sure we don’t breach any contracts, to keep Starling and you secure, to give people information about services and to comply with the law.
+In short, we use your information in order to carry out our operation as a bank and provide banking and financial products and services, to make sure we do not breach any contracts, to keep Starling and you secure, to give people information about products and services and to comply with the law.

 If you want more detail, we use your information in the following ways:

-2.1. for our operation as a bank and to provide banking and financial services including:
+- 2.1. for our operation as a bank and to provide banking and financial products and services including:

-2.1.3. to administer our business, including troubleshooting, data analysis, testing, research, statistical and survey purposes and to keep our business, websites, the App, bank accounts and our systems safe and secure;
+- 2.1.3. to administer our business, including troubleshooting, fraud detection, data analysis, testing, research, marketing, statistical and survey purposes and to keep our business, websites, the App, bank accounts and our systems safe and secure;

-We process your information for the purposes set out above on the following grounds: given our legitimate interest in providing banking and financial services, operating and improving Starling and being as efficient as we can about complying with legal duties, obligations and regulations that apply to us and keeping our records up to date.
+We process your information for the purposes set out above on the following grounds: given our legitimate interest in providing banking and financial products and services, operating and improving Starling, marketing our products and services to you and others and being as efficient as we can about complying with legal duties, obligations and regulations that apply to us and keeping our records up to date.

 We process your information for the purposes set out above on the following grounds: where it is necessary for the adequate performance of contracts with you and to take steps requested by you prior to you entering into contracts with us.

-2.3. to operate our Marketplace and to provide information about you to Marketplace partners and businesses that integrate with our APIs that you choose to integrate with;
+- 2.3. to operate our Marketplace and to provide information about you to Marketplace and professional partners and businesses that integrate with our APIs that you choose to integrate with;

-We process your information for the purposes set out above on the following grounds: your consent to do so where you choose to share your information with Marketplace partners and any other third parties and where it is necessary for the adequate performance of contracts with you and to take steps requested by you prior to you entering into contracts with us where Marketplace partners share it with us and being as efficient as we can about complying with legal duties, obligations and regulations that apply to us and keeping our records up to date.
+We process your information for the purposes set out above on the following grounds: (i) your consent to do so where you choose to share your information with Marketplace and professional partners and any other third parties; (ii) where it is necessary for the adequate performance of contracts with you and to take steps requested by you prior to you entering into contracts with us where Marketplace partners share it with us; and (iii) being as efficient as we can about complying with legal duties, obligations and regulations that apply to us and keeping our records up to date.

-2.4. to provide information, products and services that are requested from us, or other products and services we offer or our business partners offer or to provide and to notify you about changes to our services;
+- 2.4. to provide you or others, directly or via third party platforms (such as social media platforms): information, products and services that are requested from us; other information, products and services we offer or our business partners offer; and notice about changes to our products or services;

-We process your information for the purposes set out above on the following grounds: given our legitimate interest in undertaking activities to offer you products or services that may be of interest to you or that you have expressed an interest in hearing about, given our legitimate interest in providing banking and financial services, operating and improving Starling and being as efficient as we can about complying with legal duties, obligations and regulations that apply to us and keeping our records up to date.
+We process your information for the purposes set out above on the following grounds: given our legitimate interest in undertaking activities to offer you products or services that may be of interest to you or that you have expressed an interest in hearing about, given our legitimate interest in providing banking and financial products and services, operating and improving Starling, marketing our products and services to you and others and being as efficient as we can about complying with legal duties, obligations and regulations that apply to us and keeping our records up to date.

-2.5. to measure or understand the effectiveness of any functionality or access to, or the commerciality of, any products or services we offer or to which we provide access and we use analytics and search engine providers to assist us in the improvement and optimisation of our websites, the App and our business generally.
+- 2.5. to measure, understand and improve the effectiveness of any functionality or access to, or the commerciality of, any products or services we offer or to which we provide access and to inform and deliver our marketing communications, and we use social media platforms and other communication platforms, analytics and search engine providers to assist us in marketing and the improvement and optimisation of our websites, the App and our business generally.

-We process your information for the purposes set out above on the following grounds: given our legitimate interest in operating and improving Starling and providing banking and financial services.
+We process your information for the purposes set out above on the following grounds: given our legitimate interest in operating and improving Starling, marketing our products and services to you and others and providing banking and financial products and services.

 3. WHO DO WE SHARE YOUR INFORMATION WITH?